Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

   Formalized trace partitioning as a systematic framework for path-sensitive analysis distinguishing syntactic control predicates from semantic abstract values.
 ]

-Recent work explores:
+Recent work explores several promising directions:

+*Dynamic partitioning:*
-- *Dynamic Partitioning*: Adjust partition granularity based on precision needs.
+Adjust partition granularity dynamically based on precision needs.
+Maintain fine-grained partitions where precision matters, coarser partitions elsewhere.

+*Predicate abstraction:*
-- *Predicate Abstraction*: Choose relevant predicates via counterexample-guided refinement (CEGAR).
+Automatically choose relevant predicates to track using counterexample-guided refinement (CEGAR).
+Start with coarse abstraction and refine only when necessary to eliminate false alarms.

+*Hybrid partitioning:*
-- *Hybrid Partitioning*: Combine trace partitioning with relational domains for specific variable clusters.
+Combine trace partitioning with relational domains for specific variable clusters.
+Use path-sensitivity for control-heavy code, relational domains for data-intensive loops.

 #exercise-box(difficulty: "Hard")[
   Compare trace partitioning (our approach) with full powerset on a loop with nested conditionals.